ey92/notes/1101/readingCh4.md

 ##### inflection vs derivation
 - **derivation** - morphological process of changing PoS or meaning
 	- not productive
-- **inflection** - morphological process modifying to indicate grammatically relevat information (person, number, gender, tense)
+- **inflection** - morphological process modifying to indicate grammatically relevant information (person, number, gender, tense)
 	- like derivation but creates forms of words instead of completely new words
 - derivational morphology always occurs before inflectional morphology